ImagineInfinity/ion-tester/README.md

 - Repitition (This is what was attempted in this project) You can read more [here](https://www.quora.com/How-does-the-human-brain-decide-which-memories-to-store/answer/Paul-King-2?srid=JiCC)

 A problem with this project is that it does more harm than good.
-If you wish to learn the ions, do it naturally - by doing a lot of problems.
+If you wish to learn the ions, do it "naturally" - by doing a lot of problems.
 The ions that turn up more frequently, you will remember; but the ones that turn up less, you don't need to.

+I should note that it's not effeicient because it's natural.
+"Natural" is not an argument.

 ## Ion name tester ##
 ![Name test screenshot](screenshots/ion_name_test_screen_shot.JPG)